Does CBD Make you Hungry?

 So, if CBD doesn’t affect hunger levels, does it affect your appetite?
 First of all, let’s define the difference between the two.
 Hunger is caused by the biological need to eat to survive and maintain energy levels, while appetite is the desire to eat – the satible need for food, which can be due to emotional and environmental factors.

 When CBD is introduced to the body it has the ability to activate the 5-HT1A serotonin receptor to influence its production.
 90% of serotonin production occurs in the gut and is responsible for key bodily functions such as sleeping, eating, and digestion.

 Known as the ‘happiness hormone’.
-Is released to balance, mood, feelings of well-being, and happiness.
+Seratonin is released to balance mood, feelings of well-being, and happiness.
 Recent studies suggest that increased serotonin levels have the ability to curb appetite.
-So, while CBD may not directly reduce or increase appetite it does have the ability to influence other hormones that do affect appetite.
+So, while CBD may not directly reduce or increase appetite it does have the ability to influence other hormones that do.

 The endocannabinoid system is where CBD interacts with CB2 receptors which are also found in the gut, the main function of the endocannabinoid system is to create an environment where internal balance can occur, therefore in cases of lost appetite it may restore normal appetite.

 Does full spectrum CBD make you hungry